WICG/bundle-preloading/README.md

 ## Stakeholder feedback / opposition

-🚧 The [FAQ](./faq.md) contains some characterization of stakeholder feedback; however, it is based on an outdated version of this proposal.
-This section will be updated as stakeholders offer feedback. 🚧
+The [FAQ](./faq.md) contains some characterization of stakeholder feedback.
+This section will be updated as stakeholders offer feedback.

 ## Acknowledgements